Background

 Future perspectives to prevent streptococcal pharyngitis and post-infection systemic complications include the development of an anti-Streptococcus pyogenes vaccine.
 Making an anti-strep throat vaccine could be one way to prevent strep throat and post-strep throat complications throughout the body in the future.

 Source abstracts have been retrieved to answer consumer questions asked on MedlinePlus.
-These questions will be used to guide manual evaluation (see Evaluation).
 Teams will have access to the questions and may provide Systems with them if desired.

 There will be two tasks.
 Teams may choose to participate in either or both.